| What types of boats can I finance with Essex?

 | What are the largest and smallest boat loan amounts that you offer?

 The minimum loan amount for pleasure use is $10,000 in all states where Essex originates loans.
-The maximum loan amount is $5,000,000.
+The minimum loan amount for live-aboard use (the vessel is used as a residence) is $25,000 in all states where Essex originates loans.
+The maximum loan amount in all cases is $5,000,000.

 | What are the shortest and longest terms available?

-We offer a variety of terms.
+We offer a variety of terms ranging from 4 years to 30 years depending on the loan amount and age of the vessel.
 Please see our rate tables for all rates and terms available.

 Yes, as long as you reside in the US.
-Boat use restrictions may apply.
+Additional boat use restrictions may apply.

 | Does Essex work with dealers/brokers?